 • Dead Skin Cells: Our skin is continuously renewing itself, shedding old cells and making way for the new.
 But sometimes, these dead skin cells don’t quite make their exit as they should and end up hanging around, contributing to potential blockages.

 • Cosmetic and Skincare Products: Certain products, particularly those that are heavy or oil-based, can contribute to pore blockage.
 Some skincare products and makeup might not suit your skin type, leading to congestion.
-It’s always a good idea to avoid pore clogging ingredients if you’re prone to whiteheads.
+It’s always a good idea to avoid pore-clogging ingredients if you’re prone to whiteheads.

 • Hormonal Fluctuations: Hormones play a significant role in our skin’s behavior.
 Ever noticed a breakout around your period?
 Changes in hormonal levels, such as during puberty, menstruation, or even due to certain medications, can lead to an increase in oil production, contributing to closed comedones.